HarvardURC/Workshops/Wintersession/workshop.md

 #### Measuring resistance, voltage and current

 A multimeter is used to measure the V, I, and R -values at certain points in a circuit.
 Instead of using multiple separate devices, you can simply turn the dial on a multimeter to turn it into a voltmeter, ammeter or some other measurement device.
 The way multimeters measure voltage, current, and resistance are fundamentally different.
 A voltmeter must be placed in parallel to what you want to measure in order to find the voltage.
 An ammeter on the other hand must be placed in series with the circuit; the best way to do so is to pretend that it is another resistor.
 In Figure 0.7 you can see how a voltmeter and ammeter are placed properly in order to measure voltage or current.
-In order to measure the resistance of an element, you have to connect the multimeter in parallel to the component, Similarly to how you would measure voltage.
+In order to measure the resistance of an element, you have to connect the multimeter in parallel to the component, similarly to how you would measure voltage.

 ![How to properly connect a voltmeter and ammeter](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.7.png)
 Figure 0.7: How to properly connect a voltmeter and ammeter

 #### Voltage Divider

-An important consequence of the voltage drop is that it can be used to control a circuit precisely and towards our needs.
+An important consequence of the voltage drop is that it can be used to control a circuit precisely.
 The so-called voltage divider circuit uses this phenomenon to create an output voltage of our choosing.
 See Figure 0.8 for an example of a generic voltage divider circuit.

 ![A standard voltage divider](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.8.jpg)
 Figure 0.8: A standard voltage divider

 ### A Briefer Introduction to Servo Motors

-### Your Circuit Doesn't Work!
-A Quick Note on Debugging.

 ### Working with the Arduino Microcontroller